MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/windows-services/security-guidelines-for-disabling-system-services-in-windows-server.md

 | **Installation**   | Always installed
 | **Startup type**   | Automatic
 | **Recommendation** | OK to disable if not a print server or a DC
 | **Comments**       | On a domain controller, the installation of the DC role adds a thread to the spooler service that is responsible for performing print pruning – removing the stale print queue objects from the Active Directory.
-If the spooler service is not running on at least one DC in each site, then the AD has no means to remove old queues that no longer exist. https://blogs.technet.microsoft.com/askperf/2008/11/18/disabling-unnecessary-services-a-word-to-the-wise/
+If the spooler service is not running on at least one DC in each site, then the AD has no means to remove old queues that no longer exist.
+[Ask the performance team blog](https://techcommunity.microsoft.com/t5/ask-the-performance-team/bg-p/AskPerf).
 |||